codepath/android_guides/Configuring-a-Parse-Server.md

 ### Testing Deployment

 After deployment, try to connect to the site.
-You should see `I dream of being a web site.` if the site loaded correctly.
+You should see `I dream of being a website.
+Please star the parse-server repo on GitHub!` if the site loaded correctly.
 If you try to connect to the `/parse` endpoint, you should see `{error: "unauthorized"}`.
 If both tests pass, the basic configuration is successful.

 Next, make sure you can create Parse objects.
 You do not need a client Key to write new data: